mefengl/what-i-read/README.md

 14

 https://pub.towardsai.net/rethinking-overthinking-5-ways-i-use-chatgpt-as-cognitive-scaffolding-bbd83b176461 , for LLM, compressing and refining text is inherently part of its training, if not the only part.

+15

+https://world.hey.com/jason/you-only-compete-with-one-thing-48a20d93 , "Your real competition are your costs"